KofiChee/old.ajubatus.github.io/_college/final-year-project-prelim-report.md

 ## Timeline

 1. **Research Components of Project                                                -        2 weeks**
-  1.1.
-Research Hardware                                                        -        1 week
+    1. Research Hardware                                                           -        1 week
-    1.1.1.
-Determine SBC to use
+        1. Determine SBC to use
-    1.1.2.
-Determine Moisture Sensor
+        2. Determine Moisture Sensor
-    1.1.3.
-Determine LDR (or other optic sensor) 1.1.4.
-Determine Thermometer
+        3. Determine LDR (or other optic sensor)
+        4. Determine Thermometer
-  1.2.
-Research Software                                                        -        1 week
+    2. Research Software                                                            -        1 week
-    1.2.1.
-Determine firmware to use on SBC
+        1. Determine firmware to use on SBC
-    1.2.2.
-Determine Data Storage Solution to used 1.2.3.
-Determine Graphing Web Service to use
+        2. Determine Data Storage Solution to used
+        3. Determine Graphing Web Service to use
 2. **Design Hardware Implementation                                                -        2 weeks**
-  2.1.
-Set up SBC and interface with sensors                                        -        1 week
+    1. Set up SBC and interface with sensors                                        -        1 week
-    2.1.1.
-Set up each sensor individually and pull data from it 2.1.2.
-Test pushing of data from each sensor
+        1. Set up each sensor individually and pull data from it
+        2. Test pushing of data from each sensor
-  2.2.
-Set up solenoid driver with SBC                                                -        1 week
+    2. Set up solenoid driver with SBC                                                -        1 week
-    2.2.1.
-Test activation of solenoid driver
+        1. Test activation of solenoid driver
-    2.2.2.
-Determine how long to run pump for desired output
+        2. Determine how long to run pump for desired output
 3. **Design Software Implementation                                                -        2 weeks**
-  3.1.
-Set up Data Storage Solution                                                -        1 week
+    1. Set up Data Storage Solution                                                -        1 week
-    3.1.1.
-Implement DSS in appropriate fashion taking security into account 3.2.
-Set up Graphing Web Service                                                -        1 week 3.2.1.
-Implement Graphing Web Service, track statistics and infer data from them
+        1. Implement DSS in appropriate fashion taking security into account
+    2. Set up Graphing Web Service                                                -        1 week
+        1. Implement Graphing Web Service, track statistics and infer data from them
 4. **Testing and Refinement                                                        -        2 weeks**
-  4.1.Test values for accuracy                                                -        1 week
+    1. Test values for accuracy                                                     -        1 week
-    4.1.1.
-Use known working thermometer to measure temperature 4.1.2.
-Test pump output matches expected values 4.2.
-Determine Solar Power viability                                        -        1 week 4.2.1.
-Measure power output and Sun                                        -        2 days 4.2.1.1.
-Compare power usage to potential photovoltaic panel power generation 4.2.1.2.
-Possibly use LDR to generate an estimate of power generation 4.2.2.
-Research available solutions                                        -        3 days
+        1. Use known working thermometer to measure temperature
+        2. Test pump output matches expected values
+    2. Determine Solar Power viability                                        -        1 week
+        1. Measure power output and Sun                                        -        2 days
+            1. Compare power usage to potential photovoltaic panel power generation
+            2. Possibly use LDR to generate an estimate of power generation
+        2. Research available solutions                                        -        3 days

 # Conclusions